Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Preliminaries

 The compact support of the Fourier transform of $\Psi_d(x)$, which we are not able to verify in our case for $\Psi(x)$ when $d>1$, is crucial for the first inequality in~\eqref{MSW}.
 The bounds in~\eqref{MSW} were used in~\cite{MSW}*{Proposition 2.1} to show that the $L^p$-norm of a continuous Fourier multiplier operator $T$, when the multiplier is bounded and of compact support, controls the $\ell^p$-norm of its discrete version $T_{\dis}$ with a constant depending on $d$.
 More precisely, suppose is bounded and supported on the fundamental cube $Q={[-\frac12, \frac12)^d}$.
 Define the Fourier multiplier $\wh{Tf}(\xi)=\wh{K}(\xi)\wh{f}(\xi)$ and its discrete version by

 Fix $1\leq p\leq \infty$.
 If $T$ is bounded on $L^p(\R^d)$, then $T_{\dis}$ is bounded on $\ell^p(\Z^d)$ and

 where $C_d=3^d A_d^2$.

-\begin{remark} The problem raised in~\cite{MSW}*{Remark (1), pg.\,193}, \begin{quote}``it would be interesting to know if $C_d$ can be taken to be independent of $d$, or for that matter if $C_d=1$,''\end{quote} remains open to the best of knowledge, including the part concerning the independence of $d$. \end{remark}
+\begin{remark} The problem raised in~\cite{MSW}*{Remark (1), pg.\,193}, \begin{quote}``it would be interesting to know if $C_d$ can be taken to be independent of $d$, or for that matter if $C_d=1$,''\end{quote} has been shown not to be the case, at least for $p$ near 1.
+See \cite{Kov} for details.